Fanen-Asher/Git_Lab_Support-Engineer-Assessment/Git_Lab_Assessment.md

 ### Git commands before branching:

 ### creating and initializing a git directory:
-***git init***: ussed to initialize a working directory in git. initializing helps to manages the changes to the code in the directory.
+***git init***: ussed to initialize a working directory in git. initializing helps to manages the changes to the code in the git database.

-***git  add .*** : whenever there is a change or an addition to the working directory you need to add the new code change or directory to the staging the area before commiting to the main branch using below command
+***git  add .*** : whenever there is a change or an addition to the working directory you need to add the new code change or directory to the staging area before commiting to the main branch using below command

 ***git commit -m*** "***what has been added or change?***": this commits to the main working directory which can also be seen as themost recent code for the working application.